What’s Inside The (Clean Out) Bag?

 3. Maternity: Styles change, your body changes, and you can always buy new(-to-you) maternity-wear on our site a different time around.
 The more maternity items you sell to thredUP, the more credit you’ll have to find new goodies, maternity or otherwise.
 Besides, what if you need maternity clothes during a new season?!

 4. Kids’: This one is very convenient.
 Kids grow right out of their clothes, and while hand-me-downs are a good thing to keep around, odds are that a younger child will want to pick out a few (like) new items for him or herself .
-Instead of hoarding old kids’ clothing, stick the pieces in your Bag.
-If you’re really concerned, opt for Return Assurance!
+Instead of hoarding old kids’ clothing, stick the pieces in your bag.
+If you’re concerned about getting your unaccepted items back, opt for Return Assurance!

 5. Handbags & Shoes: We always need more of these items and are therefore more likely to accept them from your Clean Out Bag.